marcuspen/ygolotd-card-finder/README.md

 ```
 The above example works if your card list is named `my-deck-list.txt`.
 Ensure that each card on your list is line separated (each card on a different line).
+This will also make a csv file to allow you to open the output as a spreadsheet.
+It saves it as `card_list.csv`.

 #### Search for a single card
 ```